-The Return-Path header is used to show where smtp events and bounce messages should be sent.
+The Return-Path header shows where smtp events and bounce messages should be sent.
 By default, this address points to mandrillapp.com, but you can customize the address to point to your own domain instead.

-Even if you use a custom Return Path domain, bounces are still handled by Mandrill.
+Even if you use a custom Return Path domain, Mandrill still handles the bounces.
 If you need to receive bounce details in your own application or to a specific email address, you can set up webhooks and Mandrill will send information to your webhook URL when these events occur.
-From there, you can process the events as needed in your application/database or use a bit of code to forward the bounce information along in a new email.
+From there, you can process the events as needed in your application/database or use code to forward the bounce information along in a new email.

 Add a Custom Return Path Domain

 Before getting started, set up a CNAME record pointing your subdomain to mandrillapp.com.
-The domain must be a subdomain (like mail.yourdomain.com) and can't be a root domain (like yourdomain.com).
-Any valid tracking domain can be used as a Return Path domain, but we suggest creating a unique subdomain specifically for this purpose.
+The domain must be a subdomain (like mail.yourdomain.com) and can not be a root domain (like yourdomain.com).
+You can use any valid tracking domain as a Return Path domain, but we suggest creating a unique subdomain specifically for this purpose.

 Save the Return Path Domain in Mandrill

 - Choose Tracking & Return Path Domains, enter your subdomain, and then click Add.